adir-ch/PayCalculator/PayCalculator/Notes.md

 - A Service error response will be sent back to the client if the server had an exception.
 It is the client responsibility to handle to error response correctly (since I've implemented a thin client, I only implemented basic error handling).
 - Didn't waste time on creating my own exception and used the .NET ones.

+### Testings ###

+- I've created tests for an Australian employee, and not for the rest, since the tests are almost identical.

 ### Integration tests ###